 The Group's Executive Chairlady, Madam Cheng Woei Fen, plays an instrumental role in developing the business strategies of the Group and provides it with strong leadership and vision.
-She leads the Board in its review of the Group's business strategies in key markets, deployment and allocation of financial resources, corporate governance, human resource management and development and serves as a key contact to all business and joint venture partners.
+She leads the Board in its review of the Group's business strategies in key markets (including identifying new markets), deployment and allocation of financial and human resources, corporate governance, human resource management and development and serves as a one of the key contact (the other is the Executive Deputy Chairman and CEO) to all business and joint venture partners.
 Besides management oversight of the Group's performance, she also ensures that each member of the Board and Management works well together with integrity and competency.
+She shares this role with the Executive Deputy Chairman and CEO.

-The Chairlady ensures that the Board meetings are held as and when necessary.
+The Executive Chairlady ensures that the Board meetings are held as and when necessary.
 She leads the Board to ensure its effectiveness and approves the agenda of each Board meeting in consultation with the Management team and Company Secretary(ies).
-The Chairlady reviews the Board papers before they are presented to the Board and ensures that Board members are provided with complete, adequate, accurate, timely and clear information.
+The Executive Chairlady reviews the Board papers before they are presented to the Board and ensures that Board members are provided with complete, adequate, accurate, timely and clear information.
 The management staff who has prepared the Board papers, or who can provide additional insight into the matters to be discussed, is invited to present at the relevant time during the Board meeting.

-During the Board meetings, the Chairlady will ensure that adequate time is available for discussion of all agenda items, in particular strategic issues.
-The Chairlady monitors communications and relations between the Company and its shareholders, between the Board and Management, and between the Non-Executive and Executive Directors, with a view to encouraging a culture of openness and constructive dialogue amongst them.
-The Chairlady works to facilitate the effective contributions of Non-Executive Independent Directors.
+During the Board meetings, the Executive Chairlady will ensure that adequate time is available for discussion of all agenda items, in particular strategic issues.
+The Executive Chairlady monitors communications and relations between the Company and its shareholders, between the Board and Management, and between the Non-Executive and Executive Directors, with a view to encouraging a culture of openness and constructive dialogue amongst them.
+The Executive Chairlady works to facilitate the effective contributions of Non-Executive Directors.
 She also sets guidelines and exercise the quality, quantity, accuracy and timeliness of information flow between the Board and the Management at the various meetings.
 She also takes a leading role in ensuring the Group's drive to achieve and maintain a high standard of corporate governance practices with the full support of the Board, the Company Secretary(ies) and the Management.